Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Spread walnuts on cookie sheet and toast in 325 degrees F oven 5-8 minutes.
 Chop walnuts coarsely.
 In medium bowl blend walnut and oils, vinegar, honey, mustard, pepper and salt.

 This page contains a dandelion greens and pomegranate vinaigrette recipe.
 One way to get rid of those pesky dandelions in your lawn is to eat them.
-The greens are chock full of vitamins and minerals.

 There is no need to buy vinaigrette at the store.
 Make a fresh batch anytime you need to at home.